joseOlivares/kioskmonitor/README.md

   -Download the client agent, file client_Kiosk_monitor_demo.rar -Uncompress it and follow the instructions inside file readme.txt

   -Note.
 The client agent runs only on Windows OS using Internet Explorer 6+.
-You have to allow  the browser to run AcgtiveX Objects to see the client agent connected on the server URL https://hardware-mon.herokuapp.com/
+You have to allow  the browser to run ActiveX Objects to see the client agent connected on the server at URL https://hardware-mon.herokuapp.com/

 -------------------------------------------------